-This bill would require DMV to program into their systems a database on who has agreed to share their information with Be the Match, similar to the existing process for Donate Life California.
-However this bill requires additional information, specifically an email and phone number, to be collected that DMV does not currently collect during the DL application process.
-This additional information may also cause programming challenges for DMV.
+Committee Comments: This bill would require DMV to program into their systems a database of who has agreed to share their information with Be the Match, similar to the existing process for Donate Life California.
+However this bill requires additional information, specifically an email and phone number, to be collected and DMV does not currently collect this information during the DL application process.
+This may cause programming challenges for DMV.